|

 overseas students, Vaclav, nephew of the King of

 Bohemia, to Baker Street for a Christmas tea.
-With the
+With

-usual observations, he deduces that Vaclav's valet has
+the usual observations, he deduces that Vaclav's

-if revealed.
-A pressed carnation leads Holmes and the
+family scandal if revealed.
+A pressed carnation

-prince to the murder and a final confrontation on the
+leads Holmes and the prince to the murder and a

 |